Resistance-Lab/resistancelab_data/analysis/0001-use-of-force/README.md

 - Police Taser use against children and young people
 - Police Taser use against people with mental and physical health conditions

+It is safe to sum individual types of force across multiple police forces, however it is not safe to sum different types of force.

 For each a melted data source has been added.
 We have also created a data mapping as the source spreadsheet implies a hierarchy of data that doesn't make sense out of context.

 Reading the User Guide is essential to interpret these stats.